|

 OUR MAIN SECTIONS

-| There's a nice, huge story on the Time Magazine website about Philadelphia Television in the Fifties.
+There's a nice, huge story on the Time Magazine website about Philadelphia Television in the Fifties.
 It mentions our website and draws from our material.
-Author Richard Corliss refers to this site as "invaluable...a trove of early TV memories for Delaware Valley nostalgiaholics."
-Visit it at: TIME MAGAZINE |
+Author Richard Corliss refers to this site as "invaluable...a trove of early TV memories for Delaware Valley nostalgiaholics." |

 Our encoding of audio and video has been upgraded for clearer, sharper and less choppy video with better sounding audio.
-We are using the latest technology and this may require you to download (it's free) the latest version of the Real Player, now called Real One.
+We are using the latest technology and this may require you to download (it's free) the latest version of the Real Player and/or the latest version of the Windows Media Player.
 Items previously on our website will still work with older versions.
 All items will play on the most current.
 Once you download the latest free player, you still may be required to download older codes for everything to work.
-This is normal and very easy.
-Just follow the prompts.
+Some of our older files of our audio and video rolls.
+That is, it goes from one file directly into the next segment.
+This was done for faster loading.

 None of the material contained on this website may be reproduced elsewhere without the express permission of "The Broadcast Pioneers of Philadelphia."
 Where material is owned by others who have given us permission to use their property, you must also gain their approval and authority before use.
 None of our material falls under "Fair Use" provisions of copyright laws.
+The material published on this website is like any other published work and subject to the same copyright protection.We do NOT make or sell copies of any material in our archives.
+We just do not have the staff to do this.
+Hardly any local show is available for home use anywhere.

-This website is protected under U.S. Copyright (2008)
+This entire website is protected under U.S. Copyright (2024)

 by The Broadcast Pioneers of Philadelphia.
 All Rights Reserved.